carbon-language/carbon-lang/docs/design/README.md

 > **TODO:** References need to be evolved.

 The primary composite type involves simple aggregation of other types as a tuple.
 In formal type theory, tuples are product types.
-A tuple of a single value is special and is equivalent to the single value.

 An example use of tuples is: